Signal representation and orthogonality

 5. Click on Plot button to visualize the plot in the figure

 The plot is obtained and it represents the product of the two selected signals with the specified parameters.
 The areas are shaded using different colors.
-The areas above the x-axis (positive integrals) are shaded with one color and the areas below the x-axis (negative integrals) are shaded with another color.
+The area above the x-axis (positive integrals) are shaded orange and the area below the x-axis (negative integrals) are shaded blue.

 This coloring helps visualize the areas (integrals) that cancel each other out during a complete integration, which may result in a 0 integral or not, which determines the orthogonality between the signals.